mattvenn/zero-to-asic-www/content/terminology/standardcell.md

 One of the many things a [PDK](/terminology/pdk) contains is the standard cell library.
 This is a collection of all the analogue and digital building blocks used to build an IC like AND, OR, NOT gates, flip flops, IO pads and so on.

+# Crafting Standard cells with James Stine

+For lots of interesting questions and answers about making open source standard cell libraries, this interview with James Stine is really good.

+{{< youtube 5J8LJoUxCHk >}}

 # Reverse engineering a MUX

 If you want to know how these cells are put together, check this video out of me extracting the circuit from a MUX.